sarnthil/emotion-stimulus-detection/README.md

       the predictions.
     - `eval`: Evaluation scripts can be found here.

-In order to generate the aggregated dataset (assuming all data in `sources` is complete), run:
+In order to generate the aggregated dataset (assuming all data in `sources/` is complete), run:

     make workdata/clausified.json

+(The data extractors will be maintained here https://github.com/sarnthil/extract-emotion-data/)

 This requires the dependencies specified in `requirements.txt`.